 Place your light fixture and tile in the grid system.
 Adjust the light to its final position and mark this on the backside of your tile.
 Use the template to mark the hole in the tile (usually the light bezel itself will be close if no template is available).
 Cut the opening with scissors or a razor blade.

 Unshielded fixtures, especially those using halogen lighting, present a risk of fire or melting the tiles.

 High Temperature Areas

-Our ProLite Series tiles are designed not to be affected by temperatures up to 120F.
-In some cases there may be localized ceiling and tile temperatures that exceed the tiles designed operating temperature.
-This can happen around heat registers, above stoves and ovens, around high temperature lighting, and in environments that intentionally have higher than normal temperatures, like heat spas, and Hot Yoga/Bikram studios.
+The Stratford tile is designed to operate in temperatures up to 120F.
+Higher temperatures can happen around heat registers, above stoves and ovens, around high temperature lighting, and in environments that intentionally have higher temperatures, like heat spas and Hot Yoga/Bikram studios.
 Contact us if your space may be subjected to any of these conditions.

-Approximately 1 Tube of adhesive per 125 strips (250 linear feet) is needed.
-We recommend Red Devil General Purpose Construction Adhesive (available here) or Loctite Power Grab All Purpose Adhesive (available locally in most big box stores).
+Approximately 1 tube of adhesive is needed per 5 packs of strips or 5 rolls of tape.
+We provide Red Devil General Purpose Construction Adhesive free with purchase or you can use Loctite Power Grab All Purpose Adhesive (available locally in most big box stores).

 Take your first strip.
-The dot at the end of the strip should be directly over the intersection of the 4 tiles.
-Once you have the strip lined up, peel the backing from the self adhesive and apply small dabs of tile adhesive to the back of the strip (see above).
+The dot at the end should be directly over the intersection of 4 tiles.
+Once you have the strip lined up, peel the backing from the self adhesive and apply small dabs of adhesive to the back of the strip (see above).
 Run all the strips one direction first.

 Start in a corner and work one direction.
-Apply small dabs of adhesive every 6 inches.
+Apply small dabs of adhesive every 6 inches and drag along the length to spread out somewhat.
 Trim the tape to fit when you reach the end of a run.
-Finish of by covering the remaining cross T's (shorter grid sections).
-Using the same gluing technique as above.
-Trim the tape to fit the space exactly.
-Do not overlap the tape in any areas.
+Finish off by covering the remaining cross T's (shorter grid sections).
+Trim the tape to fit the space exactly (do not overlap).